Justsecret123/Chat-app/README.md

 - Account creation.
 - [x] Account modifications (not yet)

-**Disclaimer : this project does not rely ont HTTPS, and some database requests are not yet fully-secured.
+**Disclaimer : this project does not rely ont HTTPS, and there are some security flaws.
 Your contributions would be welcomed.**

 ## Pre-requisites & How to use :
 To properly use it, you should first create a local MySQL schema which title will be "projet2"; unless you do not desire a database connection,but some features would be restricted.
 After installing, run the MySQL schema building script located [here](https://github.com/Justsecret123/Chat-app/blob/master/database.sql).